 Can I Make Pork Adobo in a Slow Cooker?

 You bet!
 All you need to do is to combine all of the ingredients in a slow cooker.
 If you prefer, you can put the spices and bay leaves into a cheese cloth and tie it up before adding it.
 Cook on high for 5-6 hours or on low for 8-10 hours until the pork is fall-off-the-bones tender.
 The same method can be used for cooking chicken adobo.
 Cut down the cooking time to 3-4 hours on high and 6-8 hours on low if using chicken.

-I am sure you can also make it in an Instant Pot, and I plan to experiment with it using sous vide.
+I am sure you can also make it in an Instant Pot, and I experimented with sous vide which turned out absolutely phenomenal.

 Is Pork Adobo Keto Friendly?

 It certainly can be, and here’s what to keep in mind for a keto-friendly and low-carb pork adobo.

 - Substitute brown erythritol for the brown sugar.
 Brown erythritol is a natural low-carb sweetener known as sugar alcohol that’s about 70% as sweet as refined sugar.
 It has 95% fewer calories than sugar, so it makes a perfect sugar substitute when you are on the keto diet.